segunajibola/Web-Dev-Projects/README.md

 Resources are updated regularly, and links are tested before being put up.

-if you see any faulty link please report to the collaborators.
+If you see any faulty link please report to the collaborators.

 Check out our [contribution guidelines](https://github.com/segunajibola/Web-Dev-Projects/blob/main/CONTRIBUTING.md)